inSileco/omdbr/README.md

 <br />

-:point\_right: Results are stored as follow:
+:bulb: Results are stored as follow:

 ``` r
 .